Finding Hidden Jobs – And Avoiding Competition

 Direct Approach for Job Openings

-Please take following steps to get the most attention:
+Please take the following steps to get the most attention:

 1. Send a short and simple email to the division head of your function.
-If you are into finance and accounting then send the e-mail to the person heading the finance and accounting department.
+If you are in finance or accounting, send an email to the head of the finance or accounting department.

-3. If she responds to your mail then immediately send an e-mail thanking her and forward the thanking mail to the contact person keeping the original send in the copy/ CC.
+3. If she responds to your email, then immediately send an email thanking her and forward the thanking email to the contact person, keeping the original sent in the copy/ CC.

-4. The hiring manager or the HR Manager will respond to your mail and will ask for the resume and the best time to talk.
+4. The hiring manager or the HR Manager will respond to your email and will ask for the resume and the best time to talk.
 You have achieved your goal.

-Sometime you have to be creative and persuasive to hunt hidden jobs.
+Sometimes you have to be creative and persuasive to hunt hidden jobs.
 Nearly all the job seekers follow the traditional channel.
-You can cut through the crowd by using direct approach.
+You can cut through the crowd by using a direct approach.

 Scroll to Top